 Local-primary focus, so no stream-focused or stream-exclusive players.
 Apps that support both local and cloud functionality but work just as well in “local-only” mode are fair game.

-This revision contains a myriad of improvements suggested by lifepillar and would not exist without their help.
+This revision contains a myriad of improvements provided by multiple individuals and would not exist in its current form without their help.
 Each are credited at the end of the article, and many thanks to them all for their contributions to this site and the Wireguard community.